-2. It shall remain in force until one of the two contracting Administrations has given notice to the other, six months in advance, of its intention to terminate it.

-Temporary suspension of insurance service.
-Either Administration may temporarily suspend the insurance service, in whole or in part, when there are special reasons for doing so, or restrict it to certain offices; but on the condition that previous and opportune notice of such a measure is given to the other Administration, such notice to be given by the most rapid means if necessary.
+2. It shall remain in force until one of the two contracting Post Offices has given notice to the other, six months in advance, of its intention to terminate it.
+Either Post Office may temporarily suspend the insurance service in whole or in part, when there are special reasons for doing so, or restrict it to certain offices; but on the conditions that previous and opportune notice of such measure is given to the other Post Office, such notice to be given by the most rapid means if necessary.